Panzerschrek/U-00DC-Sprache/source/docs/en/function_templates.rst

 It's possible to mark a template function as ``constexpr``.
 In such case the compiler will ensure that the body of an instantiated template function may be ``constexpr``.
-But if a template function isn't marked as ``constexpr`` its instantiations still may be ``constexpr``, if ``constexpr`` requiremens are met for the function with its body and with given template args.
+But if a template function isn't marked as ``constexpr`` its instantiations still may be ``constexpr``, if ``constexpr`` requirements are met for the function with its body and with given template arguments.